Origin of Guava Leafs

 Guava leaves contain a host of beneficial substances including phytochemicals such as anthocyanins, carotenoids (especially lycopene), essential oils, fatty acids, flavonoids such as quercetin, phenols, lectins, tannins, saponins and triterpenes, vitamin C & B group of vitamins (B3, B6), lycopene, potassium, iron, magnesium, sulphur, sodium, boron and manganese.
 The result is antioxidant, antimicrobial, anti-inflammatory, anticancer, antibiotic, antihistamine, antipyretic, anti-viral, antifungal, anti-plaque, antinociceptive activity and anti-mutagenic properties to boost the health, and inhibiting or even preventing certain diseases and ailments.
 The health capabilities of this tea are truly awesome, so reap the benefits of our 100% natural tea by adding this tea to your diet today.

-Detoxify the body and boost the immune system
+Detoxify the body and boost the immune system with Guavas

 Antioxidants, together with the anti-inflammatory properties, can assist in ridding the body of harmful free radicals, helping to protect the body against oxidative stress, ageing and certain chronic diseases such as diabetes, cancer and a weakened immune system.
 A high source of Vitamin C, Guava Leaf Tea will boost the immune system and, with its known properties, prepare the body to fight common infections, viruses and afflictions.

 Regularly drinking Guava Leaf Tea with every meal will help pre-diabetic and diabetic patients.
 Japan conducted several clinical trials that support the anti-diabetic properties, and it is now a government-approved food to help with the prevention and treatment of diabetes, after these trials revealed that compounds within the tea reduce the alpha- glucosidase enzyme activity, and also regulate the absorption of carbohydrates from food, controlling blood sugar levels after eating for patients suffering from Type 2 diabetes.
-Furthermore it has not been shown to interact negatively with diabetes medication already being taken.
+Furthermore, it has not been shown to interact negatively with diabetes medication already being taken.
 Guava Tea effectively reduces blood glucose levels without increasing insulin production.

 Guava leaf has been used as a remedy for diarrhoea for centuries, but it also promotes a healthy and more efficient digestive system by stimulating the production of digestive enzymes, thereby reducing gas, bloating and indigestion.
 With its antimicrobial and antibiotic properties, harmful microbes in the gut are neutralised, inhibiting diarrhoea-causing bacteria.
 Its antioxidant and anti-inflammatory properties help to soothe and relax the digestive tract.
 It is particularly beneficial for the treatment of food poisoning, dysentery, vomiting, and nausea, alleviating cramps, decreasing watery stools and altogether promoting a faster recovery.